fbef0102/L4D1_2-Plugins/l4d2_powerups_rush/readme.md

         // Changes how activation hint and deactivation hint display.
 (0: Disable, 1:In chat, 2: In Hint Box, 3: In center text) l4d_powerups_notify_type "1"

-        // If 1, players will be given pills when leaving saferoom?
-(0 = OFF) l4d_powerups_pills_give_on "0"
+        // Changes how countdown timer hint display.
+(0: Disable, 1:In chat, 2: In Hint Box, 3: In center text) l4d_powerups_coutdown_type "2"

+        // (L4D2) If 1, official adrenaline effect time will be same as _powerups_duration cvar (Progress bar faster, such as use kits faster, save teammates faster... etc) l4d_powerups_add_adrenaline_effect "1"

         // The luckey change for pills that will grant the boost.
-(0=Off, 1 = 1/1  2 = 1/2  3 = 1/3  4 = 1/4  etc.)", FCVAR_NOTIFY, true, 0.0)
-        l4d_powerups_pills_luck "3"
+[1~100]% l4d_powerups_pills_luck "30"

-        // If 1, enable this plugin ?
-(0 = Disable)
-        l4d_powerups_plugin_on "1"

-        // If 1, players will be given either adrenaline or pills when leaving saferoom?
-(0 = OFF) l4d_powerups_random_give_on "0"
+        // The interval incurred by reloading is multiplied by this value (clamped between 0.2 ~ 0.9) l4d_powerups_weaponreload_rate "0.5714"

+        // The interval for swinging melee weapon (clamped between 0.3 ~ 0.9)
+        l4d_powerups_weaponmelee_rate "0.45"

         // The interval between bullets fired is multiplied by this value.
 WARNING: a short enough interval will make SMGs' and rifles' firing accuracy distorted (clamped between 0.02 ~ 0.9) l4d_powerups_weaponfiring_rate "0.7"

-        // The interval for swinging melee weapon (clamped between 0.3 ~ 0.9)
-        l4d_powerups_weaponmelee_rate "0.45"

-        // The interval incurred by reloading is multiplied by this value (clamped between 0.2 ~ 0.9) l4d_powerups_weaponreload_rate "0.5714"
+        // (1.0 = Minspeed(Default speed) 2.0 = 2x speed of recovery
+        l4d_powerups_animspeed "2.0"
         ```
 </details>